 Regardless of the holidays you celebrate and the way you choose to celebrate, splitting time between families is a great way to make things a little better.

-Although it’s definitely a good thing to reach out to your partner’s family and try to find common ground with them, that doesn’t mean you have to let those family members walk all over you.
-You deserve to be able to set boundaries.
-These boundaries are especially important if things go beyond simple disagreements and move into something that could be genuinely dangerous.
+It’s definitely a good thing to reach out to your partner’s family and try to find common ground with them.
+But that doesn’t mean you have to let those family members walk all over you just for the sake of getting along.

-You may also use information you find about them to try and find things you may have in common, or least find a subject for pleasant small talk.
+You may use information you find about them to try and find things you may have in common, or least find subjects for pleasant small talk.
 Your partner’s uncle has a fishing license?
-Talk to them about their favorite places to fish.
+Talk to him about his favorite places to fish.
 A cousin who owns a condo in Florida?
 Use that info to chat about the weather down there.
 And so on.

 And even try to do a little research about family members ahead of time.
 You may be surprised to find that you have reason to like them, after all.

-Image attribution: Victoria М – stock.adobe.comTags: Christmas, Communication, family, Holidays
+Image attribution: Monkey Business Images – www.shutterstock.comTags: Christmas, Communication, family, Holidays

 Categorized in: Relationships